-Great SouthEast ShakeOut
+The Second Annual Great SouthEast ShakeOut

 - Hold on!

 There are many ways for individuals, businesses, schools, faith-based organizations, community groups and others to participate in the SouthEast ShakeOut and to get prepared for earthquakes.
 Lots of educational materials and more information including how to register for the Oct.
-18 ShakeOut can be found on this website: www.shakeout.org/southeast Please take a look, and sign up to participate!
+17 ShakeOut can be found on this website: www.shakeout.org/southeast Please take a look, and sign up to participate!

 A 5.8 magnitude earthquake struck Virginia Aug.
 23, 2011, centered in the town of Mineral in Louisa County.
 The historic quake was felt strongly in most of Virginia and throughout much of the east coast of the U.S. The quake and its hundreds of aftershocks damaged more than 1,400 homes and businesses in Virginia.
-Did you feel it?
-Click here to see how Virginians and others experienced the Mineral earthquake.